-It's very unlikely that swimming will cause Achilles tendonitis, but there are some exceptional circumstances in which it may.
+It's very unlikely that swimming will cause Achilles tendonitis, but there are some exceptional circumstances in which it might do so.
 In this article I'll explain why swimming isn't a common cause of Achilles pain, as well as when or in what circumstances it may cause it.
 Remember, if you need more help with your Achilles injury, you're welcome to consult one of our team via video call.

 The terms tendinitis, tendonitis, tendinosis, and tendinopathy mean the same thing for all practical purposes, and we use these interchangeably in our articles.